centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/timeperiods.md

 Example: An administrator wants to define a time period which covers the times when the offices are closed, i.e.:

-* From 18h00 to 07h59 on weekdays
+* From 6 PM to 7:59 AM on weekdays
-* Round the clock at weekends
+* Around the clock on weekends
 * National holidays and exceptional closure days.

-To be able to define the national holiday days and the exceptional closure days, it is necessary to use the exceptions.
+To be able to define the national holiday days and the exceptional closure days, it is necessary to use exceptions.

-To add an exception, in the **Exceptions** field, click on **Add new entry**.
+To add an exception, in the **Exceptions** field, click **Add new entry**.
 For each exceptional day, you will need to define a time period.

 >Use the following syntax to exclude whole days from the supervision: 00:00-00:00.

-The table below shows some possible examples :
+The table below shows some possible examples:

 | Day(s)            | Time period             | Meaning                                                   |
 | ----------------- | ----------------------- | --------------------------------------------------------- |